 Pitch a Pod: Submission Guidelines

-Currently accepting submissions for Season 1!
+Currently in Production for Season 1!

 SMT-Pod is a Open Collaborative Peer-Reviewed and creative venue for timely conversations about music theory.
 Audio-only podcasts offer a unique—though non-traditional—way of engaging with music, analysis, and contemporary issues in the field.
 As opposed to the heavy, jargon-laden publications we are used to working through at our desks, SMT-Pod publications are easy to listen to and think about in the car, on your run, or while grading.